aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/utilize-aspose-barcode-in-other-programming-languages/powerbuilder-via-com-interop/_index.md

 ## **Installation and Configuration**
 PowerBuilder binaries are available from [http://www.sybase.com](http://www.sybase.com/).
 Please download and install the latest version of PowerBuilder for your version of Windows Operating System.
 ## **PowerBuilder Code to Generate BarCode**
-The sample code below generates a barcode of type Pdf417 and will save the barcode image in a folder in hard disk.
+The sample code below generates a barcode of type Pdf417 and will save the barcode image in a folder in a hard disk.
 **PowerBuilder**
 {{< highlight java >}}